plant720/Yu-Lab/content/authors/Yuyang-Zhou/_index.md

 # Username (this should match the folder name)
 authors:
-  - ZHOU Yuyang
   - Yuyang Zhou

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master student of Yu Lab
+role: Master Student of Yu Lab

 # Organizations/Affiliations
 organizations: